Security and governance

 Impact observation

-Observed effect should remain linked to the task, project, recommendation, and metric baseline.
+Observed effect stays linked to the task, project, recommendation, and metric baseline.

 Dedicated deployment options

-The product needs a clear path for isolated infrastructure when customer policy requires it.
+The product has a clear path for isolated infrastructure when customer policy requires it.

 What governance means in practice